-Recent legislation requires the Virginia Department of Education (VDOE) to implement new assessments to measure student growth throughout the school year.
-These growth assessments will be phased in over the next two years and will be administered in addition to spring SOL tests.
+Recent legislation requires the Virginia Department of Education (VDOE) to implement new "through year" assessments, also referred to as Virginia Growth Assessments, to measure student growth throughout the school year.
+These growth assessments will be phased in over two years (school year 2021-2022 and school year 2022-2023) and will be administered in addition to spring SOL tests.

 School Year 2021-2022: Year 1 Implementation

 The fall 2021 online growth assessments will be administered to students in grades 3-8 in reading and math.
 Middle school students who are enrolled in a high school math course will only participate in reading.

 The growth assessments will be based on content from the student’s previous grade level to identify any unfinished learning from 2020-2021 due to the pandemic.
 For example, students enrolled in grade 5 will take growth assessments based on grade 4 content.
 The online assessments will be relatively short; with 17 and 25 test items.
 Paper assessments will be available for students requiring that accommodation; however, these assessments will mimic a full SOL test with significantly more test items.
 Students will take the regular SOL tests during the spring 2022 test administration (May-early June 2022).

 Score reports will be available for parents/guardians in ParentVUE under the Documents tab, soon after the test window has closed.
 The reports will show the academic standards on which the student was assessed and whether the item was answered correctly, without assigning a passing or failing score.
 Parents and teachers will be able to identify which standards students have mastered and which standards may require review.

 The online growth assessments will be expanded and modified to incorporate above and below grade content.
 They will be administered in the fall and winter, with students continuing to take the regular spring SOL tests.